-As I did on the home page, I feel I have to keep apologising for my self-indulgence on this site.
+I feel I have to keep apologising for my self-indulgence on this site.
 But if anyone starts following my websites maybe they will want to learn what in my life motivates me, and helps formulate my viewpoints?
 Or maybe they won't?
 Anyway on this page there is a miscellany of brief facts, achievements, tit-bits, odds and ends, things I've done and things I'm yet to do.

 HERE'S A FEW LIFE FACTS, MY EDUCATION AND CAREER CHOICES

 I was born in 1956 on the island of Trinidad in the West Indies.
 My father was working at an oil refinery, and we left when I was one year old.
-A pity in a way - it would've been nice to grow up on a tropical island.
+A pity in a way - a tropical island might have been a nice place to grow up.

-I was educated in the 1960s-70s at Priestmead Junior School, Kenton, Middlesex and then at Downer Grammar School (later renamed Canon's High), in Edgeware Middlesex, where I achieved 8 'O' levels, 1 GCSE, and 3 'A' levels in Biology, Chemistry and Geography.
+My education in the 1960s and early 1970s was at Priestmead Junior School, Kenton, Middlesex and then at Downer Grammar School (later renamed Canon's High), in Edgeware, Middlesex, where I achieved 8 'O' levels, 1 GCSE, and 3 'A' levels in Biology, Chemistry and Geography.

-I attended the University College of Wales at Swansea between 1975 and 1978, and there I got myself a 2.2 Joint Honours BSc in Zoology and Botany.
+I studied at the University College of Wales at Swansea between 1975 and 1978, and there I got myself a 2.2 Joint Honours BSc in Zoology and Botany.
 I should have done better than a 2.2 - I just didn't do enough work and I didn't revise enough, though regrettably that failure wasn't because I was having a wild and crazy time, as students are supposed to have, but I wasn't.
-It was just down to lack of motivation.
-The consequence of the 2.2 was that I fell between two stools - under-qualified for research work or senior positions in my chosen would-be science vocations, but over-qualified for junior posts.
-It also didn't help with my career hunting that I was almost incurably tongue-tied with shyness at interviews.
+It was just down to a juvenile lack of motivation.
+The consequence of the 2.2 was that I fell between two stools - under-qualified for research work or senior positions in my chosen would-be science vocations, but over-qualified for the most junior posts.
+It also didn't help with my career hunting that in my early 20s, I was almost incurably tongue-tied with shyness at interviews.